lirsacc/py-gql/docs/usage/defining-resolvers.rst

 - ``info``: A :class:`~py_gql.execution.ResolveInfo` object which carries GraphQL specific information about the field being currently resolved.
-This should be rarely used by most people outside of custom directives handling and query optimisations such as collapsing requests or join optimisation.
+This should be rarely used by most people outside of custom directives handling and query optimizations such as collapsing requests or join optimisation.
 - The GraphQL field arguments are passed as keyword parameters.
-Required aguments and arguments with default values will always be passed in while optional arguments with no default will be omitted when not present in the query.
+Required arguments and arguments with default values will always be passed in while optional arguments with no default will be omitted when not present in the query.